 The development teams are working around the clock to make the platform more user friendly to English-speaking audiences.
 On international app stores, the app icon is still in Chinese, as the core audience was originally mandarin speakers overseas.
 It will be interesting to see if the team update this in the coming days as TikTok gets removed from the app store on Sunday.

 Some brands are already playing up the TikTok ban and becoming #tiktokrefugees themselves, and posting on Red and other platforms, including Lemon8.
-The setup of official accounts takes longer, and there will be a range of popular brands on TikTok in the US that are keen to follow their audience of existing and potential customers to other platforms.
+The setup of official accounts on platforms in China takes longer than on Western ones, and there will be a range of popular brands on TikTok in the US that are keen to follow their audience of existing and potential customers to other platforms.

 For more insights on Red, make sure to download our China Social Media Platforms Guide here: